January 14th is the birthday of one of my heroes.

 Q: I have read or heard that unless I can heat treat my entire apartment or home at the same time that I will just be chasing the bed bugs around my place from one room to the next and never be able to kill all the bed bugs.

-A: Carpet fans have internal components that are not rated to operate in extreme heat.
+A: Carpet drying fans have internal components that are not rated to operate in extreme heat.
 They might work for part of a job or even one entire job but many of our customers who have attempted this have regretted their decision as their fans overheated, failed and were not repairable.
 Our fan is built using electronic components heat rated for up to 180 degrees Fahrenheit.
-They are the gold standard in the industry and most of our commercial grade competitors use them.
+They are the gold standard in the industry and most of our commercial grade competitors use them as well.

 Q: Will I need help from others to use your equipment?